-Starting April 11, 2024, the draft plan including proposed projects will be available for review online (www.charlestoncounty.org/departments/community-development), or in-person at the Charleston County Community Development and Revitalization Department (3660 West Montague, North Charleston, SC 29418) Monday through Friday between the hours of 8:30 AM - 4:30 PM.
+Starting May 1, 2025, the draft plan including proposed projects will be available for review online (www.charlestoncounty.org/departments/community-development), or in-person at the Charleston County Community Development and Revitalization Department (3660 West Montague, North Charleston, SC 29418) Monday through Friday between the hours of 8:30 AM - 4:30 PM.
 Written comments on the draft plan should be addressed to: Griffin Reeder, Regulatory Manager Charleston County Community Development and Revitalization Department, at the above address or by emailing greeder@charlestoncounty.org.
-The deadline for receipt of written comments is May 11, 2024.
+The deadline for receipt of written comments is June 1, 2025.
 Telephone (843) 202-6960.
-The Plan will be submitted to the U.S. Department of Housing & Urban Development on or around May 15, 2024.
+The Plan will be submitted to the U.S. Department of Housing & Urban Development 60 days after the allocation from HUD is received.

-Annual Action Plan - Program Year 2024
+Annual Action Plan - Program Year 2025